jkersey/BlenderSpriter/README.md

-# Adventur Scripts
+# BlenderSpriter

-Render and compile sprite sheets for the Adventur game engine.
+Render and compile sprite sheets for Godot, Phaser, Unity, and the as-yet-unavailable Adventur game engine.
 Renders Blender models to per-frame PNGs, then packs them into per-skin sprite sheets with Aseprite-compatible JSON metadata.

 ---